Cecil J. Ross

 By this time Cecil was 21 years of age.
 During almost two years in the Army, spent both in America and in Europe, he has seen a lot of life.
 The carefree and irresponsible days of adolescence have now passed and the time has come to decide what his life work was to be.

-Family home in St. Helens sold to L.G Ross and his wife Vena (Shaffer)
+Family home in St. Helens later the home of half-brother L.G Ross and his wife Vena (Shaffer)